 John Part Two: Deep Dive PT.2

-Throughout the book of John, we see this contrast between belief and unbelief, between a saving faith and a faith that abandons Jesus when his teaching or his demands become too costly or inconvenient.
+Throughout the Book of John, we see this contrast between belief and unbelief, between a saving faith and a faith that abandons Jesus when His teaching or demands become too costly or inconvenient.
 Here I want to uncover the nature of saving faith that will serve as a litmus test for introspection and dispel some common myths around the nature of faith.
 The objective here is introspection and growth in Christ personally rather than becoming the judge and jury as to whether someone has a genuine faith.

-In Grudems’ Systematic Theology he unpacks the nature of faith as:
+In Grudems’ Systematic Theology, he unpacks the nature of faith as:

-2. Approval and acknowledgement of those facts.
+Approval and acknowledgement of those facts.

-3. The personal decision to follow and trust in Jesus to save us.
+The personal decision to follow and trust in Jesus to save us.

-He emphasizes the point that neither of these independently constitute saving faith, but rather that it is a combination of all.
+He emphasizes the point that neither of these independently constitute saving faith, but it is a combination of all.
 A common objection here is that Christian belief cannot be considered as true knowledge because it arises from a ‘wish fulfillment’ and is therefore an improper belief due to the malfunctioning of cognitive faculties.
 However, I do not believe this is the case, what Alvin Plantinga successfully argues in Knowledge and Christian Belief is that for a belief to be constituted as knowledge, it must be produced by cognitive faculties that are working in proper function and must be aimed towards truth.
-Thus, to argue that Christian belief is the result of improper reasoning, one must first dis-prove Christian belief, not the other way around, thus nullifying the common misconception due to its circular reasoning.
+Thus, to argue that Christian belief is the result of improper reasoning, one must first disprove Christian belief, not the other way around, thus nullifying the common misconception due to its circular reasoning.

-What resonates so deeply here is that when one comes to Christ and beholds the fullness of his Glory, one has nowhere else to turn but measly pleasures that will fail to satisfy the longings of the soul.
+What resonates so deeply here is that when one comes to Christ and beholds the fullness of His Glory, one has nowhere else to turn but measly pleasures that will fail to satisfy the longings of the soul.
 C.S.
 Lewis had it right when he said that we are “like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
-We are far too easily pleased.”.
-What we lack is the knowledge and acceptance of this fact, only then can we desire that which is far greater than any worldly pleasure and decisively trust and be fulfilled by the bread of life.
+We are far too easily pleased.”
+What we lack is the knowledge and acceptance of this fact, only then can we desire that which is far greater than any worldly pleasure and decisively trust and be fulfilled by the Bread of Life.

 Alvin Plantinga - Knowledge and Christian Belief

 Wayne Grudem - Systematic Theology, Chapter 35 (Conversion)

-John M. Frame - Systematic Theology, Chapter 41 (Regeneration and Conversion) & Chapters29-32 (The Doctrine of the Knowledge of God)
+John M. Frame - Systematic Theology, Chapter 41 (Regeneration and Conversion) & Chapters 29-32 (The Doctrine of the Knowledge of God)